 We advise clients on their legal position and what steps to take next.
 We do not undertake casework or representation of clients in the courts or at tribunals; we do however act as a referral agency to other free legal advice providers who are able to offer representation.
 It is necessary to attend a legal advice centre such as ours in order to obtain this referral.
 Read about our free Legal Advice service and find out how you can book an advice appointment.

-Legal Advice is delivered by LAC Student Advisers under the supervision of qualified lawyers.
+Legal Advice is delivered by LAC Student Legal Advisers under the supervision of qualified lawyers.